MulangM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 3 Creates a script that counts the number of directories in the PATH.
 Task 4.
 Create a script that lists environment variables.
 Task 5.
 Creates a script that lists all local variables and environment variables, and functions.
+Task 6.
+Creates a script that creates a new local variable.